AI-SDC/SDC-Reboot/categorisation_of_models_and_risks.md

 ---

-## Category B: Eager learners
+## Category B: Do not store data

 This category are lower privacy risk type of ML models.
 Data is not stored, however, in some circumstances might leak certain specific groups of data.

 <!--## $${\text{\color{blue}Group\ 2:\ Regression\ Models}}$$-->
 ### Group B.1.
 Regression models

-Regression models predict a continuous numerical values based on one or more features.
+Regression models predict a continuous numerical values based on one or more features or predictor variables.

 These are models that have been trained to make a numerical prediction - in which we do not include probability of some event or class occurring.
-Examples from different domains include: air pollutant levels, risk of re-offending, duration of hospital stay, etc.
+Examples from different domains include: air pollutant levels, risk of re-offending, duration of hospital stay, drug response analysis, etc.

 In general the risks for this group are the same as for well understood Linear/Logistic/Logit Regression.

 #### Examples of Regression Models

 Regression models can be created with most Machine Learning Algorithms, as well as many different statistical techniques such as the *ARIMA* family of models.

+This group includes:

+- Simple and multiple linear regression models, which are the most well-known ML technique.
+- Polynomial regression for when the relationship between variables is not linear.
+- LASSO(least absolute shrinkage and selection operator) and ridge regression which are commonly applied when the dataset contains large number of features.

 #### Principal risk: *Small Group Reporting*